 The Connally’s are all gone.
 First Branch, then his father Barlow, and finally Lucian.
-(My dad’s name was Lucien, by the way.)
+(My dad’s name was Lucian, by the way.)

 Lucian’s enigmatic role was a joy to watch.
 He was cranky but lovable in his own way.

 The actor who played him, Peter Weller, did such a wonderful job portraying him.
-He was just another old sheriff who is put out to pasture, but never truly leaves it behind.
+He was just another old sheriff who was put out to pasture, but never truly left it behind.

 Acknowledging & Learning More About Native Americans:

 And then there’s Henry (Lou Diamond Phillips).
-So much could have been delved into with Henry’s new role as casino owner.
-There could also have been a new romance for Henry.
+Much could have been delved into with Henry’s new role as casino owner.
+There could also have possibly been a new romance for Henry.

 I thought the long-term friendship between Henry and Walt was very special.

-Henry Standing Bear could have led the way in teaching us more about Native American beliefs.
+Henry Standing Bear could have led the way in teaching us more about Native American beliefs and traditions.

-In my book, Longmire had much, much more of a story to tell.
+The way I see it, Longmire had much, much more of a story to continue telling.

 Why Was Longmire Canceled?